PerryBaran/music-library/README.md

 ### Environment variables

-You will need to create a file to store your enviroment variables.
+You will need to create a file to store your environment variables.
 These credentials allow you to connect to the database.
-Two enviroments will need to be created, one for production and one for testing.
+Two environments will need to be created, one for production and one for testing.

 Create a `.env` file in the root of the repo with the following values: